 Psychiatrists and clinical psychologists are often the first professionals people think of for mental health care.
 A psychiatrist is a medical doctor who can diagnose conditions, provide therapy, and prescribe medication.
 A clinical psychologist typically has a doctoral degree and specializes in psychotherapy, or talk therapy.
 The good news is that Medicare Part B covers services from both.
 This includes initial diagnostic evaluations, ongoing therapy, and medication management, ensuring you can get comprehensive care from highly trained experts who can help you build a path forward.

-Licensed Clinical Social Workers
+Working with Licensed Clinical Social Workers (LCSW)

 Licensed clinical social workers (LCSWs) are another fantastic resource for mental health support.
 These professionals are trained to provide counseling and therapy to help you work through life’s challenges, from managing anxiety to coping with grief.
 LCSWs are eligible providers under Medicare, and their services are covered under the same conditions as those from psychiatrists and psychologists.
 This gives you even more choice when searching for a therapist who feels like the right fit.
 Many people find that the practical, supportive approach of an LCSW is exactly what they need to start feeling better.

-Nurse Practitioners and Physician Assistants
+Care from Nurse Practitioners and Physician Assistants

 You may also find mental health support from nurse practitioners (NPs) and physician assistants (PAs).
 These skilled medical professionals often work alongside doctors in clinics and can play a vital role in your care.
 Medicare covers the mental health services they provide, which can include conducting assessments, offering therapy, and prescribing medications.
 Because NPs and PAs are part of many primary care teams, they can be an accessible and valuable first point of contact for discussing your mental health and getting connected to the right resources.

-Convenient Telehealth with Blue Moon Senior Counseling
+Telehealth Options with Blue Moon Senior Counseling

 Getting to an appointment isn’t always easy, which is why telehealth has become such a helpful option.
 It allows you to access high-quality mental health support right from the comfort of your home.
 That’s exactly what we specialize in at Blue Moon Senior Counseling.
 We offer Medicare-covered telehealth therapy that makes it simple for you to connect with one of our compassionate therapists by phone or video.
 It’s a convenient and private way to get the consistent care you deserve without the stress of travel or waiting rooms.